OzzyCzech/ozzyczech.cz/src/content/docs/Awesome/Getting Real.md

 ## New features

-> Believe it or not, the bigger problem isn't scaling, it's getting to the point
+> Believe it or not, the bigger problem isn't scaling, it's **getting to the point**
-> where you have to scale.
+> where you **have to scale**.
 Without the first problem you won't have the second.

 > Organizations need guideposts.
 They need an outline; employees need to know
 > each day when they wake up why they're going to work.